opengeospatial/ets-cdb10/README.md

 `java -jar ets-cdb10-0.2-SNAPSHOT-aio.jar [-o|--outputDir $TMPDIR] [test-run-props.xml]`

+For a more detailed guide on using a JAR to test CDB, see the [HOW TO Guide](HOWTO_JAR.md).

 ### Building

 This test suite is compatible with Apache Maven.
 You can build the test